zenprospect/slate/source/includes/_people.md

 # People API

-A person represents a person in ZenProspect's database.
+A person represents a person in Apollo's database.

 ## Enrichment